DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 You will see a list of supported boards with their type and the "STANDARD_MOTOR_SHIELD" defined as the default.
 Continue below.

-Your board is in the supported listed
+Your Board is in the Supported List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This option is possibly Conductor friendly for those just choosing a supported board that requires no wiring.